 Homocysteine

-Another good way to assess your true B12 status is to measure total homocysteine (tHcy).
+Another useful tool to help assess your true B12 status is to measure total homocysteine (tHcy).
 Methyl B12 is needed as a co-factor to convert homocysteine back into methionine.
 If you have normal B12 values, but high homocysteine levels, this may point to a deficiency or problem utilizing methyl B12.
-High homocysteine levels can also be the result of low B6, folate, renal failure or hypothyroidism.
+However, high homocysteine levels can also be the result of low B6, folate, renal failure or hypothyroidism.

 Rely On Symptoms